MINERAL WOOL ROCKWOOL

 How much does mineral wool EWI cost per square metre compared to EPS?

 Mineral wool slabs carry a higher material cost per square metre than graphite EPS, reflecting the volcanic-rock manufacturing process and the additional pack weight.
-At system level the gap narrows: A1 fire performance can remove the need for separate fire-barrier measures, and the long-term maintenance cost is typically lower thanks to dimensional stability and moisture resilience.
+At system level the gap narrows: A1 fire performance can remove the need for separate fire-barrier measures, and long-term maintenance cost stays lower thanks to dimensional stability and moisture resilience.

 Is mineral wool insulation environmentally sustainable?

-Rockwool slabs are manufactured from approximately 97% recyclable volcanic basalt, a naturally abundant material, and the production process uses no blowing agents with ozone-depleting or global-warming potential.
-Off-cuts from installation can be returned to Rockwool's recycling programme and transformed into new stone wool products, supporting closed-loop waste management on site.
+Rockwool slabs are manufactured from approximately 97% recyclable volcanic basalt, an abundant natural material, with no blowing agents carrying ozone-depleting or global-warming potential.
+Installation off-cuts can be returned to Rockwool's recycling programme and remade into new stone wool, supporting closed-loop waste management on site.

 Can mineral wool become damp and lose its insulation value?

-Frontrock slabs are treated with a water-repellent agent during manufacture, so they resist rain during the installation window before rendering.
-The fibrous, open-cell structure means that any incidental moisture dries out rapidly once the system is completed, and the insulation recovers its full thermal performance.
-Correct detailing — sealed window reveals, bellcast beads at the base, and a vapour-permeable render finish — keeps the system managing moisture effectively over the lifetime of the building.
+Frontrock slabs are treated with a water-repellent agent during manufacture, so they resist rain through the installation window before rendering.
+The open-cell structure dries out rapidly once the system is complete and recovers full thermal performance.
+Sealed reveals, bellcast beads at the base, and a vapour-permeable render keep the system managing moisture effectively over the building's lifetime.

 Do I need special fixings for mineral wool slabs?

-Mineral wool is denser and heavier than EPS, so mechanical fixings with a larger-diameter washer — typically 60 mm or 90 mm disc — are used to spread the load across the slab face.
-A minimum of 8 fixings per square metre is the standard for stone wool against 6 for EPS, and stainless-steel pins are recommended for long-term corrosion resistance in exposed or coastal locations.
+Mineral wool is denser and heavier than EPS, so mechanical fixings with a larger washer — typically a 60 mm or 90 mm disc — spread the load across the slab face.
+A minimum of 8 fixings per square metre is the standard for stone wool against 6 for EPS, with stainless-steel pins recommended for exposed or coastal locations.

 Is mineral wool suitable for buildings above 18 metres?

 Euroclass A1 non-combustible insulation is typically the specified route on residential buildings above 18 metres in England, where current Approved Document B guidance and the Building Safety Act framework set out non-combustibility requirements for facade materials.
-The exact specification is project-specific and must be confirmed by the fire engineer and building control body — Rockwool's A1 classification under EN 13501-1 typically meets the material requirement, but the wider system tests and detailing also need to satisfy the project fire strategy.
+Rockwool's A1 classification under EN 13501-1 typically meets the material requirement, though the wider system tests and detailing must satisfy the project fire strategy as confirmed by the fire engineer and building control.

 What thickness of mineral wool meets current Part L targets?

-The thickness depends on the existing wall construction, target U-value, and the rest of the build-up.
-In many standard domestic retrofits, 80 mm to 120 mm of Frontrock Super (R 2.22–3.33 m²K/W) brings a solid-wall build-up within range of Approved Document L 2021 targets (current at time of writing), subject to a project-specific U-value calculation that accounts for the substrate and render finish.
+Thickness depends on the existing wall construction, the target U-value, and the rest of the build-up.
+In many standard domestic retrofits, 80 mm to 120 mm of Frontrock Super (R 2.22–3.33 m²K/W) brings a solid-wall build-up within range of Approved Document L 2021 targets (current at time of writing), subject to a project-specific U-value calculation accounting for substrate and render finish.